 A persistent story says that de Thurah committed suicide by jumping from the tower, supposedly because the spire, against King Frederik V's wishes, twisted to the right.
 This story is untrue, de Thurah died at home in his bed seven years after the consecration of the church, penniless but also respected by his contemporaries.
 As for Frederik V, he was well satisfied with this new landmark in his city and for shipping.
 The steps wind to the right as they should if the tower is to be defended with the right hand while the left hand rests on the railing.

-Visits to the tower require prior booking at Billetto.dk
+Visits to the tower may require prior booking at Billetto.dk during busy hours

 The carillon in Our Saviour's Church is famous.
 Both because the church is visited annually by more tourists than any other in Copenhagen, but also because the carillon was the first in Scandinavia in modern times.
 It was the organist P. S. Rung-Keller (1879-1966) who was inspired in the 1920s by the idea that the unique spire should be equipped with the world's largest musical instrument: a carillon.
 Copenhagen's most recent carillon, in Vor Frue Church (the Church of Our Lady - the present cathedral of Copenhagen), had collapsed during the British bombardment of Copenhagen in September 1807.
 At the beginning of the 20th century, the only remaining carillon was in Frederiksborg Castle.